 If you analyse the table above, you’ll see there are some crossovers across the types.
 If you love people and want to shoot weddings (a large event), it means you could shoot parties, launches or press events too.

 You don’t need to feel any pressure to focus on any particular one too soon, though.
 Take time to understand yourself as a photographer and learn about your cameras by first shooting everything you can.

 5. In the beginning, don’t waste too much time on equipment

-As a long time wildlife photographer, I quickly moved on to get a 500mm lens because it is imperative for getting me closer to hard to approach birds and animals.
-Paired with that, I had cameras that could photograph at 12 -14 frames per second for flight and actions photography.
-Now, as an urban photographer, I don’t need those high spec items, so I sold them all and bought smaller cameras with quality short lenses.
+As a long-time wildlife photographer, I quickly moved on to get a 500mm lens because it is imperative for getting me closer to hard-to-approach birds and animals.
+Paired with that, I had cameras that could photograph at 12 -14 frames per second for flight and action photography.
+Now, as an urban photographer, I don’t need those high-spec items, so I sold them all and bought smaller cameras with quality short lenses.
 You can read about my decisions to switch genres HERE.